jnozzi/cocoadev.com/markdown/NSMenuItemLeak.md

     image *is autoreleased.
 Scroll to the side.*

-Yeah Its not the Image or the General/ToolTip, but this isn't the first time I've had this problem with General/NSMenuItems, it has happened every time I have tried to make them programatically, none of my solutions have worked so i decided to ask the more experienced people here :).
+Yeah Its not the Image or the ToolTip, but this isn't the first time I've had this problem with NSMenuItems, it has happened every time I have tried to make them programatically, none of my solutions have worked so i decided to ask the more experienced people here :).

 ----